FioChuck/airflow-workflow/README.md

 4.  **Create a Local Composer Environment:**

     - Navigate to the `projects/airflow-workflow` directory.
-    - Instrument documented issue workaround found [here](https://github.com/GoogleCloudPlatform/composer-local-dev/issues/61)
+    - Instrument the workaround for the issue found [here](https://github.com/GoogleCloudPlatform/composer-local-dev/issues/61)
     - Run:

     ```bash